Estimate Your Monthly Payments

 • Prepayment penalty (possible)

-Only consider applying for a car loan if you have:
+Only consider applying for a car loan after you have:

 • Researched the vehicle you’re looking to finance.
 Have seen what various makes and models are going for, as well as how much they will cost to finance and how much value they could lose over time.

-• Compared lenders and dealerships in your area to find a reputable source of financing.
+• Compare lenders and dealerships in your area to find a reputable source of financing.
 They should have a good reputation with customers, offer reasonable rates, and possess valid business credentials.

-• Gotten a proper, affordable price quote.
+• Get a proper, affordable price quote.
 All legitimate lenders/dealerships should be willing to answer any questions you have concerning their fees/rates and must display those costs within their contracts.

 • Created a budget, cut down on unnecessary costs, and saved up an emergency fund.
-Some vehicles take years to finance, so be sure you can afford all costs throughout your payment plan, even during a period of reduced income or unemployment.
+Some vehicles take years to finance, so be sure you can afford all costs throughout your payment plan.

 • Saved for an appropriate down payment.
 Although a down payment isn’t always necessary, a sizeable one can reduce the length of your debt and make you more qualified for a favourable loan.

-• Had the vehicle inspected by your own mechanic.
-Though this may require a deposit, it will be worth to avoid buying something that’s unreliable or unsafe.
+• Had the vehicle inspected by a mechanic.
+Though this may require a deposit, it will be worth it to avoid buying something unreliable or unsafe.

 If you’re trying to finance the right vehicle, there’s no better place to go than Loans Canada.
 All you have to do is check out our car loan calculator above and contact us today to get driving!